Multiplicative structures on cones and duality: Introduction

+Poirier and Tradler have shown that the dioperad $V_\infty$ is governed by a family of polytopes called ``assocoipahedra"~\cite{Poirier-Tradler, Poirier-Tradler-Koszulity}.
+In view of the preceding discussion, we expect that these can be realized as Floer moduli spaces in the absence of $Q_0$.
+This connection was first proposed by T.~Mazuir after observing the equivalence of Figure 7 in~\cite{CHO-reducedSH} with Figure 9 in~\cite{Poirier-Tradler}.
+It is an interesting challenge to find polyhedral descriptions of the Floer moduli spaces in the presence of $Q_0$ and study the resulting dioperad.

+It is proved in~\cite{CHO-PD} that Rabinowitz Floer homology of the boundary of a Liouville domain carries the structure of a graded Frobenius algebra.
+This structure emanates from the cone description of Rabinowitz Floer homology if we enhance the underlying $A_2^+$-algebra to include operations with $4$ inputs and outputs.
+Based on this, we conjecture that an $A_\infty^+$-algebra gives rise to a homotopy version of a graded Frobenius algebra on its cone.
+The development of this homotopy theory is the subject of ongoing work by Mazuir~\cite{Mazuir-in-progress}.

-Theorem~\ref{thm:product-components} above has an algebraic origin.
-This is discussed in Appendix~\ref{sec:dg_linear_algebra}.
-It relies ultimately on the fact that the $A_2$-triple which governs the multiplicative structure for Rabinowitz Floer homology is of the form $(\cA^\vee,c,\cA)$, with $\cA^\vee$ the graded dual of $\cA$.
-We conjecture that our Poincar\'e duality theorem~\ref{thm:coh-product} is an instantiation of \emph{Tate duality} and we intend to explore this in future work.
-One relevant reference in this direction is the paper~\cite{Rivera-Wang} by Rivera and Wang, where the authors prove an isomorphism between Rabinowitz Floer homology with rational coefficients of cotangent bundles of simply connected manifolds and singular Hochschild cohomology of the dga of cochains.
-Singular Hochschild cohomology is only one of the many names of Tate cohomology.
+It has long been observed that the definition of Rabinowitz Floer homology resembles that of Tate homology, see e.g.~\cite{ACF14} for an application of this point of view in equivariant homology.
+We conjecture that our Poincar\'e Duality Theorem~\ref{thm:coh-product} is an instantiation of Tate duality and we intend to explore this in future work.
+For cotangent bundles of simply connected manifolds, the structure we find on Rabinowitz Floer homology should coincide with the structure found by Rivera and Wang~\cite{Rivera-Wang} on singular Hochschild cohomology of the dga of cochains.
+Our work should also be related to earlier work of Kaufmann such as~\cite{Kaufmann07}, and to Kontsevich graph complexes as studied by Merkulov--Willwacher~\cite{Merkulov-Willwacher}.

-Appendix~\ref{sec:shifts} discusses signs for degree shifts in a multilinear setting.
-Finally, in Appendix~\ref{sec:Hcheck-Morse}: \begin{itemize} \item We apply the formalism of multiplicative structure on cones in order to give a purely Morse theoretic description of the product on extended loop homology from~\cite{CHO-PD}. \end{itemize}